 It may be verified that this generalised modulo-$n$ operator still distributes over addition and multiplication.
-It is then quite elementary to show that the computation of equivalence classes modulo~$n$ is \pqrec. \begin{proposition}\lproposition{pqrec.peri} Let~$n$ be an integer coprime with~$q$, and~$R\subseteq Z/nZ$ a set of remainders modulo~$n$.
-Then, the set~$P_{n,R}=\setq{ z\in\Vpq}{(y\mod{n})\in R}$ is \pqrec. \end{proposition} \begin{proof}[Sketch of proof] We recall that~$q^{\mo}$ denotes the element of~$\Z/n\Z$ such that~$(qq^{\mo})$ is equivalent to~$1$ modulo~$n$.
-Let~$\Ac$ be the left-to-right automaton:
+It is then quite elementary to show that the computation of equivalence classes modulo~$n$ is \pqrec. \begin{prop}\lproposition{pqrec.peri} Let~$n$ be an integer coprime with~$q$, and let $R\subseteq Z/nZ$ be a set of remainders modulo~$n$.
+Then, the set~$P_{n,R}=\setq{ z\in\Npq}{(z\mod{n})\in R}$ is \pqrec. \end{prop} \begin{proof}[Sketch of proof] Once again,~$q^{\mo}$ denotes the element of~$\Z/n\Z$ such that~$(qq^{\mo})$ is equivalent to~$1$ modulo~$n$.
+Let~$\Ac$ be the left-to-right automaton defined as follows.